+In the light of above considerations, we investigate the four critical points in the model as listed in Table \autoref{tab:1}.
+The main interest here is in the physical interpretation of the fixed points; thus, each will be studied in terms of its cosmological aspects in detail.
+In order to avoid loss of generality, we impose no constraints on the values of $\Omega_h$ and $\Omega_c$ initially but instead we study the evolution of the system under two main cases, namely $\Omega_c < 0$ and $\Omega_c > 0$, the reason of which will be clear in the next section with the discussion of the flat universe case, i.e. $\Omega_c = 0$.
+While investigating the appropriate EoS parameters, we mainly restrict ourselves to the range $-1\leq w,w_5 \leq 1$ for compatibility purposes.

-\begin{itemize} \itemsep{.5mm} \item \textbf{ Point A} corresponds to a flat universe, and it is either an unstable node or a saddle node depending on the values of EoS parameters given under stability conditions in Table \autoref{tab:1}.
+\begin{itemize} \itemsep{.5mm} \item \textbf{ Point A} corresponds to a flat universe and it is either an unstable node or a saddle node depending on the values of EoS parameters given under stability conditions in Table \autoref{tab:1}.
 Its stability is interchangeable with Point C via transcritical bifurcation.
-Bifurcation curve here obeys the equation $w_5 = 3w - 2$ consistently with the plots in Fig.\autoref{fig:pointA}.
+Bifurcation curve here obeys the equation $w_5 = 3w - 2$ as seen in Fig.\autoref{fig:pointA}.

-Physically, the state corresponds to a moment dominated by the contraction of the fifth dimension with $\Omega_h=-1$, $\Omega_c=0$ and $\Omega_\rho=0$.
-In a recent work \cite{UED2} it appears as one of the Kasner-type solutions to the set of differential equations governing the time evolution of both Hubble parameters in a flat, five dimensional universe under the additional constraint $h(t)=cH(t)$ where $c$ is a constant and which corresponds to $\Omega_h = c$ in our case.
+Physically, the state corresponds to a moment dominated by the contraction of the fifth dimension with $\Omega_h=-1$, $\Omega_c=0$, and $\Omega_\rho=0$.
+In a recent work (\cite{UED2}) it appears as one of the Kasner-type solutions to the set of differential equations governing the time evolution of both Hubble parameters in a flat and five dimensional universe.
+Authors obtain this result under the additional constraint $h(t)=cH(t)$ for some constant $c$ which corresponds to $\Omega_h = c$ in our case.

-\item \textbf{ Point B} indicates a negatively curved universe over the entire plane in Fig.\autoref{fig:pointB} and its stability depends only on $w$ defined along the three spatial coordinates.
-For $w<-1/3$ it appears as a saddle node to allow vanishing curvature in cases where Point C is the attractor instead.
+\item \textbf{ Point B} indicates a negatively curved universe over the entire plane in Fig.\autoref{fig:pointB} and its stability depends only on $w$ that is defined along the three spatial coordinates.
+For $w<-1/3$, it appears as a saddle node and consequently allows vanishing curvature in cases where Point C is the attractor.
 As also implied by the Friedmann equation, fluids with $w<-1/3$ can overcome curvature.
 The equation $w = -1/3$, therefore, represents again a transcritical bifurcation curve between points B and D.

-On the other hand, the patch with Point B as the attractor in Fig.\autoref{fig:pointB} well satisfies the stabilization condition with $\Omega_h=0$.
-However one should be careful here because this also means our single component universe will evolve to a negative-curvature spacetime and there exists no analogous attractor to this point for the case of a closed universe.
+The patch with Point B as the attractor shown in Fig.\autoref{fig:pointB} well satisfies the stability condition with $\Omega_h=0$.
+However, one should be careful here because this also means our single component universe will evolve to a negatively curved space.
+There exists no analogous attractor to this point for the case of a closed universe.